DZMM: First iteration: 1953–72

-Martial law period and until 1986
+Martial law period: 1972–86

-However, during the night of September 23, 1972, the operations of DZAQ, DZXL, DZYK-FM, DZAQ-TV and DZXL-TV along with 4 other ABS-CBN AM radio stations were halted as Metrocom forces seized ABS-CBN Broadcasting Center two days after President Ferdinand Marcos declared martial law; DZAQ/DZXL personalities were even arrested because of strict censorship as the stations went off the air.
+The operations of DZAQ, DZXL, DZYK-FM, DZAQ-TV, DZXL-TV and 4 other ABS-CBN AM radio stations were halted during the night of September 23, 1972 when Metrocom forces seized ABS-CBN Broadcasting Center two days after President Ferdinand Marcos declared martial law.
+Some DZAQ and DZXL personalities were arrested because of the strict censorship as the stations went off the air.

-Two years after the forced shut down of all radio and television stations, DWWW (Radyo Broadcast City), an AM station of Kanlaon Broadcasting System (now known as Radio Philippines Network) signed on the air in 1973 with news, public service programs, drama and music.
-Veteran anchors and new recruits like Johnny de Leon, Rod Navarro, Joe Taruc and Vic Morales came into DWWW at that time.
+DWWX-AM 620 of the Banahaw Broadcasting Corporation (BBC) took over the frequency in 1973, thirteen months after all radio and television stations were shut down under martial law.
+In response to the NTC law that broadcasters could have only one station per market, BBC took DWWX off the air in 1975, instead focusing on its other station DWWA 1160.
+Meanwhile, DWWW Radyo Broadcast City, an AM station of the Kanlaon Broadcasting System now known as Radio Philippines Network (KBS/RPN) went on air in 1973 with news, public service programs, drama, and music, with veteran anchors and new recruits like Johnny de Leon, Rod Navarro, Joe Taruc,and Vic Morales joining DWWW at that time.
 Dely Magpayo, Henry Jones Ragas, Gel Santos-Relos, Julie Fe Navarro, Bert "Tawa" Marcelo, and Noli de Castro were among those who worked as station announcers.

-Under the KBS/RPN control, the station was dubbed Pinakamatatag sa Buong Pilipinas.
-Following the switch of the Philippine AM radio bandplan from the NARBA-implemented 10 kHz spacing (which was used from 1922 up to November 22, 1978) to the GE75-implemented 9 kHz spacing on November 23, 1978, DWWW's frequency was reassigned from 620 to 630 AM, and gained a new home in Broadcast City in Diliman, Quezon City, Metro Manila.
+Under KBS/RPN control the station was dubbed Pinakamatatag sa Buong Pilipinas.
+Back then its frequency was 1280 kHz, but later in 1975 it migrated to 620 kHz after the shutdown of DWWX-AM.
+Following the switch on November 23, 1978 of the Philippine AM radio bandplan from the NARBA-implemented 10 kHz spacing (used from 1922 until November 22, 1978) to the GE75-implemented 9 kHz spacing, DWWW's frequency was reassigned from 620 to 630 AM, and the station gained a new home at Broadcast City in Diliman, Quezon City, Metro Manila.

-On the third day of the 1986 EDSA Revolution, reformist soldiers stormed into the RPN broadcast complex and knocked DWWW off the air following the capture of MBS 4 on the morning of February 24, 1986, and RPN 9 the day after.
-Following Cory Aquino's accession to the presidency, both DWWW of RPN and DWWK-FM of BBC were sequestered by the government with ABS-CBN getting both stations as a result.
+Following the capture of MBS 4 on the morning of February 24, 1986 and RPN 9 the day after, on the third day of the 1986 EDSA Revolution reformist soldiers stormed into the RPN broadcasting complex and took DWWW off the air.
+Following Cory Aquino's accession to the presidency both RPN's DWWW and BBC'sDWWK-FM were sequestered by the government, with the then-newly formed Presidential Commission on Good Government handing back the two radio stations to ABS-CBN in April 1986.